thephpleague/url/dev-master/components/host.md

 ### Simple or fully qualified domain name

-If you don't have a IP then you are dealing with a registered name.
-A registered name is considered absolute or as a Fully Qualified Domain Name (FQDN) if it ends with a `.`.
+If you don't have a IP then you are dealing with a host name.
+A host name is a [domain name](http://tools.ietf.org/html/rfc1034) subset according to [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1).
+As such a host name can not, for example, contain an `_`.

+A host name is considered absolute or as a Fully Qualified Domain Name (FQDN) if it ends with a `.`.

 ~~~php
 use League\Url\Host;